 “The coming of the lawless one will be in accordance with the work of Satan displayed in all kinds of counterfeit miracles, signs and wonders, and in every sort of evil that deceives those who are perishing.”
 [2 Thes.
 2:9-10]

 There have been many examples throughout history and in our present culture of those deceivers operating in counterfeit miracles and signs & wonders.
 One doesn’t have to look much farther than some of the TV evangelists to find it, the holy laughter present at the Lakeland Revival in 2008 and the manifestation of demons in Stacy Campbell, or in the craze with visitations of the Blessed Virgin Mary.
+There are many false teachers in our day selling their false hope/false healings, etc. in exchange for significant contributions to their financial wealth.
+Beware of those and steer clear.

 Paul’s message to the Corinthians [1 Cor.
 13] attempted to correct the problems in that Church because they were so busy fracturing the fellowship over the temporary issues and forgetting what was eternal.
 The Corinthian church had allowed the entire world system in which they existed to infiltrate their assembly.